MuttiD/bikers-road-trip/README.md

 # Bikers Road Trip

-Bikers Road Trip are some events taking place in a few scenic spots in Ireland and the aim is to gather those bikers insterested in taking a long run relaxed trip trough Cork and Kerry Counties.
+Bikers Road Trip is a place where some events taking place in a few scenic spots in Ireland and the aim is to gather those bikers insterested in taking a long run relaxed trip trough Cork and Kerry Counties.

-Not only that but also they will have the opportunity to meeting new peers and get along with them.
-The event will provide any necessary information on the three trips expected: from Kinsale Marina, a beautiful spot in County Cork, passing through Glengarriff towards Tralee, passing through the Rings of Kerry, which is one of the most visited road for biker and motor people from Ireland and abroad.
+Not only that but also the bikers will have the opportunity to meeting new peers and get along with them.
+The event coordinators will provide any necessary information on the three trips expected: from Kinsale Marina, a beautiful spot in County Cork, passing through Glengarriff towards Tralee, passing through the Rings of Kerry, which is one of the most visited roads for bikers and motor people from Ireland and abroad.

 ![Responsice Mockup](https://github.com/lucyrush/readme-template/blob/master/media/love_running_mockup.png)

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
-You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 ### Existing Features